Longzea/CeloAssist-Tutorial/README.md

 ## Developing the frontend:

-Going further we will be using a boilerplate from dacade in building the front end to interact with our smart contract that is being deployed on the Celo blockchain by following the steps below:
+Going further we will be using a boilerplate from dacade in building the front end to interact with our Smart Contract that is being deployed on the Celo blockchain by following the steps below:

 1. Open a command line interface in the folder or directory where you want to build the front end and run the code below: